WWE News: Goldberg Talks About What He Will Do After ‘WrestleMania’

 It also doesn’t help that Goldberg is talking to fans with the tone that shows he almost surely will lose the WrestleMania 33 match with Brock Lesnar, and none of the great promos by Paul Heyman about the greatness of Goldberg is changing anyone’s opinions of the match.

 The most recent instance of Goldberg making it sound like he will lose the match came in an “Ask Goldberg” Twitter session where a fan asked what he will do when he contract expires after WrestleMania 33 and the match with Brock Lesnar.
-Instead of leaving the door open that he would beat Brock Lesnar, Goldberg said that he will take “a little time off to reflect” and then hit the gym again.
+Instead of leaving the door open that he would beat Brock Lesnar, Goldberg said that he would take “a little time off to reflect” and then hit the gym again.

 This also isn’t the first time that Bill Goldberg has made comments that make it seem like he is finished following WrestleMania 33.
 In an appearance on the Edge & Christian podcast, E&C’s Pod of Awesomeness, Goldberg said that he was miserable training during this recent WWE run leading into WrestleMania 33 and his showdown with Brock Lesnar.

-Many WWE fans took that to mean that Goldberg was miserable because of the current run but that wasn’t what he said or meant at all.
+Many WWE fans took that to mean that Goldberg was miserable because of the current run, but that wasn’t what he said or meant at all.
 Goldberg later said that he just meant that his body and training was miserable because he was used to just doing cardio and had to stop that to do straight weight training at the age of 49 to get his body to look like the WWE fans expected.

 “I am nothing but a machine now.
 I get up in the morning.
 I eat.
 I train.
 I eat.
 I go to the bathroom about 20 times intermittently throughout the day because I’m shoving 15 to 20,000 calories in my body and it doesn’t know what’s going on.
 At 50 years old, it has no idea.”